-Type 2 diabetes can be reversed when you know what to do!
+Type 2 diabetes can be reversed when you know what to do.
 Twenty-five percent of the American population now has this disorder and a whopping 1 in 3 people born since 2000 will develop it.
-Yet, it's a condition that health officials and medical practitioners agree is for the most part preventable and still it has reached epidemic proportions!
+Yet, it's a condition that health officials and medical practitioners agree is for the most part preventable and still it has reached epidemic proportions.

 So why is this?

+The problem is eating too much high glycemic food.
 High blood sugar can cause fierce sugar cravings.
-Your body is not
+Your body is not effectively using the glucose in the carbohydrates you are eating.

 high glycemic foods that cause high blood sugar are hidden as additives in